Car Audio SPL (Sound Pressure Level) Calculator

 How to Use the SPL Calculator

-This calculator helps you predict your car audio system’s SPL based on subwoofer configuration, amplifier power, speaker sensitivity, and impedance.
-It incorporates key car audio concepts to optimize performance safely and efficiently.
+This calculator helps you predict your speaker system’s SPL based on subwoofer or full-range speaker configuration, amplifier power, speaker sensitivity, and impedance.
+It incorporates key acoustic concepts to optimize performance safely and efficiently in cars, homes, or PA systems.

-1. Enter your subwoofer’s RMS and Peak power ratings.
+1. Enter your subwoofer or speaker’s RMS and Peak power ratings.

-2. Select the impedance of each subwoofer (Ohms).
+2. Select the impedance of each speaker (Ohms).

 4. Choose the wiring configuration: series, parallel, or series-parallel.

-5. Input the number of subwoofers in your bank.
+5. Input the number of speakers in your bank.

 6. Enter amplifier wattage and any bridging setup if used.

-7. The calculator will display estimated SPL, max safe levels, and headroom recommendations.
+7. The calculator will display estimated SPL, max safe levels, and recommended headroom.

 Formulas Used